-Whether it is TV dramas, movies, beauty products, food, or culture, it’s clear that South Korea has enamoured plenty of people.
-K-dramas hits like Squid Game, Crash Landing on You and Goblin, in particular, have earned themselves a place in the hearts of fans around the world, even go so far as to make a mark in the global entertainment industry.
+Whether it is TV dramas, movies, beauty products, food or culture, it’s clear that South Korea has enamoured plenty of people.
+K-drama hits such as Squid Game (2021-), Crash Landing on You (2019) and Goblin (2016), in particular, have earned themselves a place in the hearts of fans around the world, even go so far as to make a mark in the global entertainment industry.
 For people who are not just Korean TV show enthusiasts but travel lovers too, visiting these popular K-drama locations where some of the iconic scenes have been shot is no less than a treat.

 South Korea has countless beautiful locations that attract tourists.
 It capital, Seoul, is a traveller’s paradise, and its ancient architecture, renowned restaurants and state-of-the-art infrastructure makes it one of the best places to be in.
 Add to that the chance to visit actual K-drama locations where some of the most memorable scenes were shot, and you’ve gotten yourself the ultimate holiday.

 Oh and while you’re there, don’t forget to recreate these scenes with your friends or special someone.

 Here are some of the best K-drama locations to visit in South Korea

 Featured in: One Ordinary Day, Inspector Koo, Squid Game, Monthly Magazine Home, Navillera, The Penthouse S2, More Than Friends, Do Do Sol Sol La La Sol, The King: Eternal Monarch, Beautiful Love, Wonderful Life

 Squid Game (2021- ) fans can easily recognise this place from any angle.
 In its second episode, Cho Sang-woo and Ali Abdul, played by Park Hae-soo and Anupam Tripathi, respectively, were released here.